Smart Calculators

 Utilization

-Fractional building count ÷ integer building count.
-A result of 12.50 fractional rounded up to 13 means 96.2% utilization.
-Below 60% usually means you should drop one Power Shard or remove a Somersloop and rebalance.
+Fractional building count ÷ rounded-up integer count.
+A 12.50 fractional rounded to 13 means 96.2% utilization.
+Below about 60% usually means you should drop a Power Shard or remove a Somersloop and rebalance.

 MAM